 GeoX is right in fingering the Casablanca-inspired farewell scene as being somewhat awkward.
 The major issue is Launchpad's declaration that Feathers belongs with her "true love" Bruno.
 Even if this were true, there's still the inconvenient fact that Bruno is now in jail and is presumably going to stay there for a long time.
 If Feathers takes LP's suggestion seriously, then she'll be placed in the awkward position of being forced to pine after two former colleagues.
 That seems rather harsh to me.
 As Greg notes, it is possible that Feathers herself will have to lose her liberty for a short time due to her association with FOWL, and who knows what will happen after she is released?
-(For a very believable, and somewhat bittersweet, fanfic take on what might have happened to Feathers after the events of "Double-O," I highly recommend Kim McFarland's Darkwing Duck story "Here a Slug, There a Slug.")
+(For a very believable -- and somewhat bittersweet -- fanfic take on what might have happened to Feathers after the events of "Double-O-Duck," I highly recommend Kim McFarland's Darkwing Duck story "Here a Slug, There a Slug.")
 At least the Casablanca riff gives us some legitimately fine visuals -- atypically serene ones given the manic tone of most of the episode, but affecting ones nevertheless.

 In a sense, "Double-O-Duck," despite its free-swinging approach, takes less risks with the DT characters than does a "reality-bending" ep like "Scroogerello."
 You pretty much know what to expect here; the fun lies in getting to the final goal.
 And great fun it certainly is.
 This is an episode that no one gets tired of rewatching.